Binbinga: Ritual practices and burial rites

-The Binbinga practiced both circumcision and subincision.
+The Binbinga practised both circumcision and subincision.

 Illness among the tribes of this area was believed to be caused by two evil spirits, whose powers were challenged by a third spirit, to whom the Kurdaitcha or medicine man prayed for succor.
 In the Binbinga version, the medicine man had two gods whose curative assistance he could pray for by singing, doubles of each other and of the medicine man himself.

 When a person died, his bones were wrapped in a package of paperbark, bound together with strings of human hair and wood bindings.
 The arms were not included, but, plastered with pipe clay, set aside to be used for pointing the bone.
-This was set in a fork of a lopped branch about five feet off the ground, and around the base a 3 inch mound of soil, forming a circle measuring roughly 6 feet in diameter.
+This was set in a fork of a lopped branch about five feet off the ground, and around the base a 3-inch mound of soil, forming a circle measuring roughly 6 feet in diameter.
 Nearby a fire was lit which was to be tended day and night to ensure the fire did not die.
 The package was kept in this state until a second and final burial was performed.